Tuesday, July 1, 2025

 July invites play and open exploration

 July invites children to slow down, enjoy summer rhythms, and explore the world around them.
-It’s a time for play, reflection, and connecting experiences, building on the language, stories, and ideas from the year so far.
+This is a time for play, reflection, and connecting experiences — building on the language, stories, and ideas developed throughout the year so far.

 Moments That Matter in July